Note to readers:

 Casement Windows Installation

 A common installation sets the window vertically so it opens like a door.
 This allows the window to open completely.
 Casement windows can be used individually or mulled together.
 When connected side-by-side, end windows are usually operable and the centre units remain fixed.

 An awning window is a casement window turned on its side.
 The horizontal installation works well for kitchen areas, especially above the sink where it can be difficult to reach a traditional window.
 Opening and closing is easy with a simple crank of the handle.
 Awning windows can open to a maximum of 45 degrees allowing sufficient ventilation without straining to reach.

-Installing an awning window higher on the wall in a bathroom will provide natural lighting and additional ventilation without sacrificing privacy.
+Installing an awning window higher on the wall in a bathroom or close to kids’ reading nook will provide natural lighting and additional ventilation without sacrificing privacy.
 The hand crank is located along the bottom of the window for easy access.

 They also have gained popularity as accent windows above doors and fixed vertical casement windows.
 They work great for bringing more light and air into the room no matter what Mother Nature has in store.
 A horizontal casement window can be left open during rainstorms as the water will run off the glass pane instead of coming into the house.